If you're finishing high school and are ready to transition to university, we can help

 The Griffith University Early Start to Tertiary Studies (GUESTS) program offers OP, ATAR or Diploma of the International Baccalaureate eligible senior high school students the opportunity to experience Griffith studies while still at school.
 The GUESTS At-School program allow students to experience Griffith health or science courses during Years 11 and 12.
 The GUESTS On-Campus or Online program allows motivated high-achieving students to study up to two courses (subjects) at Griffith while still at school.

 Some degrees we recommend you complete certain Year 12 subjects or equivalent before you begin

 Adjustment factor pathways can boost your Selection Rank and improve your chances of getting into your preferred degree by recognising your academic achievements or personal circumstances.
 Our Adjustment factor pathways include:

 - Gold Coast and Logan Priority Access Pathway

 - Griffith OP 1–6 Guarantee

 Griffith awards subject adjustments for Senior subjects and university courses successfully completed in high school that require a high level of skill and knowledge.

 As a current Year 12 student, you can be awarded an adjustment of 2 ranks per subject, including GUESTS courses, up to a maximum of 6 ranks.
 This includes Year 12 applicants currently undertaking their External Senior studies.

 Elite Athletes Program

-Through Griffith Sports College, elite athletes can gain direct entry to Griffith.
-The College also provides elite athletes flexibility and support needed to achieve sporting excellence while completing their university studies.
+The Griffith Sports College provides elite athletes with the flexibility and support needed to achieve sporting excellence while completing their university studies.